xibosignage/xibo-manual/source/en/layouts_interrupt.md

 ### Coming soon to Android Players!

-When a Layout is scheduled as an **Interrupt Layout**, [ProductName] will work out how it should be played to 'interrupt'  the usual schedule using the **Share of Voice** percentage entered on the event.
+When a Layout is scheduled as an **Interrupt Layout**, [[PRODUCTNAME]] will work out how it should be played to 'interrupt'  the usual schedule using the **Share of Voice** percentage entered on the event.

 When the usual schedule is 'interrupted', 1 **Widget** from each **Region** will play from the **Interrupt Layout** for its duration.
 The schedule will then return to resume the previous Layout at the point it was interrupted and so on.